simplcommerce/SimplCommerce/README.md

 - Update the connection string in appsettings.json in SimplCommerce.WebHost
 - Build whole solution.
 - In the Task Runner Explorer, right click on the "copy-modules" task and Run.
-- Open Package Manager Console Window and type "Update-Database" then press Enter.
-This action will create database schema
+- Open Package Manager Console Window and type "Update-Database" then press "Enter".
+This action will create a database schema.
-- Execute src/Database/StaticData.sql on the created database to create seeding data
+- Execute src/Database/StaticData.sql on the created database to create seeding data.
-- In Visual Studio Press Control + F5
+- In Visual Studio, press "Control + F5".
 - The back-office can access via /Admin using the pre-created account: admin@simplcommerce.com, 1qazZAQ!

 ## Mac/Linux with PostgreSQL